 Whether you’re a digital nomad who’s constantly on the move to the next freelancer-friendly city or a hometown writer who enjoys working from coffee shops, laptop portability is an important factor for many writers.

-There’s no need to schlep a heavy laptop around when you have options like the MacBook Air (starting at $1,199).
-Weighing just under three pounds and less than three-quarters of an inch thick, the Air is ready to take your writing wherever the wind blows you.
+There’s no need to schlep a heavy laptop around when you have options like the Acer Swift 7 (starting at $1,499).
+Weighing under three pounds and nine millimeters thick, the ultraportable Swift 7 is ready to take your writing wherever the wind blows you.

 Laptop with the best keyboard